The Lays of Beleriand: Reception and legacy

 David Langford reviewed The Lays of Beleriand for White Dwarf #70, stating that "A few gleams of humour come from C. S. Lewis's 15-page critique of an early draft: for the rest, poor old Tolkien lies entombed and fossilized in earnest commentary, like a set text for Eng Lit."

-The fantasy novelist Suzannah Rowntree wrote that the book is a favourite of hers, and the only volume of the twelve that she had read in full and "keep coming back to for pleasure".
+The fantasy novelist Suzannah Rowntree wrote that the book is a favourite of hers, and the only volume of the twelve that she had read in full and "[kept] coming back to for pleasure".
 In her view, "the book's main attraction is Part III, 'The Lay of Leithian'".
 She describes this as "a red-blooded, grand poem, written in a richly ornamented style bordering (in places) on the baroque.
 At worst this seems a little clumsy; at best it fits the lavish, heroic story and setting."
 She comments that Lewis "obviously enjoyed the poem hugely," going so far as to invent scholars Peabody and Pumpernickel who comment on what Lewis pretends is an ancient text.

-The Austrian band Summoning, known for its Tolkien-themed lyrics, released a song titled "Menegroth" which is a setting of part of the Lay of Leithian.